St Andrew's Church, Castle Combe: Building

 The Lady Chapel was the Scrope family chapel as of the mid 15th century.
 In the early 19th century the structure became unstable and the building was restored, funded chiefly by a member of the Scrope family.
 There was further restoration to the roof in 1962.
 Many of the adornments, such as the 19th century chancel fittings bear the Scrope family coat of arms.
 There is a 19th-century canopied Gothic Scrope family monument in the Lady Chapel.

 Within the Lady Chapel there is a late Norman memorial dedicated to a Baron of Castle Combe, Walter de Dunstanville (d.
 1270).
 The effigy is cross legged indicating Dunstanville served in the crusades.

 In recent years there have been a number of restoration projects for the church, with work being completed to the roof and medieval screen in 2016 and 2018 respectively.

 The organ was donated in 1911 and renovated in 1988.

 There is an operational medieval faceless clock at the base of the tower.

 Churchyard

 There are a number of tombs, memorials and monuments in the churchyard, 25 of which are Grade II listed.

 Status

-The church is part of the Bybrook Team Ministry and is still actively used for worship.
+The church is in the area of the Bybrook Team Ministry and is actively used for worship.